chrishinds/pseudonymiser-pipeline-demo/README.md

 ```
 Three reusable transforms are applied.
 The first uses a lookup table to convert the `city` column into a `region` column.
 The second replaces the patient name with the string `XXXXX`.
-The last removes the last section of the postcode ie from `BR5 2RE` to `BR5`.
+The last removes the final section of the postcode ie from `BR5 2RE` to `BR5`.

-A final pipeline `memory_patient_pseudonymiser` is another version of the one above, but whose sinks are all in-memory.
+A third pipeline, `memory_patient_pseudonymiser`, presents another version of the one above, but whose sinks are all in-memory.
-They are connected to an asynchronous Python generator, which yields dataframes that can be `display()`ed continuously within a notebook.
+They are wrapped in an asynchronous Python generator, which yields dataframes that can be `display()`ed continuously within a notebook.

 ## Pipeline Construction